McMaster-Baby-Lab/handbook/pages/Basics/LabCommunicationGuidelines.md

   - **Confidentiality:** Respect the privacy and confidentiality of the lab's discussions and shared files within Microsoft Teams.
 Do not share sensitive information or confidential data with people who are not in the lab.

 - **Meetings and casual conversations**
+   - Meetings and casual conversations provide opportunities for sharing updates, problem-solving challenges, and building relationships within the lab.

+   - **Punctuality:** Please be on time for all scheduled meetings and be prepared to contribute.
+   - **Active Listening:** Listen closely to what others share during meetings.
+Be professional and respectful of others at all times.
+Share your ideas, thoughts, and ask questions!
+   - Project updates: Share updates on projects and collaboratively discuss potential ways to troubleshoot challenges.

 - **Lab Email**
    - The lab email is the primary form of communication used between lab members and participants.
 The lab email is connected to DRDB and used to send interest emails, schedule appointment, and send appointment confirmations to families.

 - **Basic Rules for using the Lab Email:**
     - **Professionalism:** Maintain a professional tone and language when composing and replying to emails.
 Be respectful and courteous when composing emails to families.
 Use an appropriate email signature that includes your name, position, and contact information.